cast-org/figuration/docs/utilities/utilities.md

 <img class="width-100" data-src="holder.js/200px100?outline=yes&text=Width%20%3D%20100%25" alt="Width = 100%">
 {% endexample %}

 There is also a `.height-100` utility class, which sets `height: 100%`.
+However, it probabaly won't work the way you think it does.
+[This article](http://webdesign.about.com/od/csstutorials/f/set-css-height-100-percent.htm) has a few details on working with precentage heights.

 ## CSS `display`